PET HEALTH

 - Scuffed toenails on hind limbs

 Diagnosis of DM is challenging because there’s no specific test for the disease.
 Vets may suspect a dog experiencing symptoms has the disease based on breed, diagnostics, and other medical history.
-Diagnosing degenerative myelopathy in dogs is also tricky because many of the symptoms are the same as those a dog with arthritis might have.
-Once other conditions — like osteoarthritis or hip dysplasia — have been ruled out, a veterinarian may feel more certain about a DM diagnosis.1 The price of genetic testing can range depending on the depth of results, but pet insurance can help cover associated costs.
+Diagnosing early stages of degenerative myelopathy in dogs is also tricky because many of the symptoms are the same as those a dog with arthritis might have.
+Other neurological conditions may also need to be ruled out.1,2,6

 If you suspect your dog may be suffering from DM, there’s genetic DNA testing available that can identify if your dog is free of DM, a carrier of the gene, or if they’re at a high risk of developing DM.1